gstamatelat/social-influence-tournament/README.md

 ### v1.6

 - Added method `public Vertex getVertexFromIndex(int index)` that returns a vertex based on its index.
-Index is a deterministic, per-graph, attribute in [0, N), indicating the rank of the ID of the specific vertex in the ordered ID list.
+Index is a deterministic, per-graph attribute in [0, N), indicating the rank of the ID of the specific vertex in the ordered ID list.

 ### v1.5